Bournemouth International Centre

 The Bournemouth International Centre (commonly known as the BIC /ˈbɪk/) in Bournemouth, Dorset, was opened in September 1984.
 It is one of the largest venues for conferences, exhibitions, entertainment and events in southern England.
 Additionally, it is well known for hosting national conferences of major British political parties and trade unions.

 In June 2022, it was announced that the building would undergo a £1.8 million refurbishment.

 Conferences

 The BIC has hosted national conferences of political parties and trade unions.
-Neil Kinnock attacked the militant tendency at the Labour Party Conference there in 1985, and Margaret Thatcher made her last Conservative Party Conference speech at the venue in 1990.
+Neil Kinnock notably attacked the militant tendency at the Labour Party Conference there in 1985, and Margaret Thatcher made her last Conservative Party Conference speech at the venue in 1990.

-In 2007 it hosted the 6th UK International Salsa Congress from October 12th to 14th.
+In 2007, it hosted the 6th UK International Salsa Congress from October 12th to 14th.

 In recent years, both Labour and the Conservatives have held their conferences at larger venues in urban centres, such as Birmingham, Manchester and Liverpool, but the BIC has continued to host the Liberal Democrat Conference.
-In 2025, the BIC will also host the Green Party of England and Wales autumn conference.
+In 2025, the BIC hosted the Green Party of England and Wales autumn conference.